jharwell/libra/docs/dev/cxx-dev-guide.rst

       - The ``m`` differentiates these constructs at a glance from local variables.

+      - The latter is very close to the naming convention for classes, and after a long day of programming things can blur together more easier with upper camel case.

       - Abbreviations can still be easily kept without hampering readability.
 E.g., ``m_TCP_IP_connection`` vs. ``m_tcpIpConnection``.